Henrik Larsson: Legacy

 In his seven years at Celtic, Larsson won four SPL titles, two Scottish League Cups and two Scottish Cups.
 He was the top goalscorer in the Scottish Premier League for five of the six seasons that he competed in, the only exception being the 1999–2000 season, most of which Larsson missed due to a broken leg.
 He was the SPL (1998–2013) record goalscorer with 158 goals (Kris Boyd broke his record in 2009).

-Larsson has currently scored the third most goals in Celtic's history (only Jimmy McGrory and Bobby Lennox scored more), which includes a total of 15 hat-tricks.
+As of 2025, Larsson has scored the third-most-goals in Celtic's history (only Jimmy McGrory and Bobby Lennox scored more), which includes fifteen hat-tricks.
 Larsson was also a consistent goalscorer in European competition.
-With 35 goals, Larsson is the record goalscorer for Celtic in UEFA competitions.
-Celtic fans selected Larsson (the only player from outside Scotland) in the greatest ever Celtic team, when a vote was held in 2002.
+With 35 goals, he is the record goalscorer for Celtic in UEFA competitions.
+Celtic fans selected Larsson (the only player from outside Scotland) in the club's greatest-ever team in 2002 vote.

 Larsson played a testimonial match on 25 May 2004 against Sevilla in front of a capacity crowd at Celtic Park.
 In all, he scored 242 goals for Celtic in 313 matches, and his performances earned him the nickname The King of Kings from fans.